 Do government-insured loans have the same mortgage calculations?

 Yes, the manner in which monthly mortgage payments are calculated for conventional loans is the same for government-backed mortgages such as FHA loans, VA loans, and USDA loans.

 However, each loan program has different additional payments such as FHA loans that have the FHA Mortgage Insurance Premium (MIP) which is calculated differently than Private Mortgage Insurance (PMI).
 To determine your FHA mortgage payment, use our FHA loan calculator.
 VA loans have the VA funding fee, hence, using a VA loan calculator can provide an accurate monthly mortgage payment.

 Do refinance mortgage payments have the same mortgage calculations?

 Yes, mortgage refinance monthly mortgage payments are calculated the same way as an original mortgage.
-The payment can change based on the change in length of the mortgage, lower mortgage refinance rates, and if you decide to take out a cash-out refinance.
-Mortgage refinancing is not free, as it will also include refinance closing costs.
+The payment can change based on the change in length of the mortgage, lower mortgage refinance rates, or if you decide to take out a cash-out refinance.
+Mortgage refinancing is not free, as it will also include refinancing closing costs.

 A HELOC does not increase your monthly mortgage payment as it involves a separate repayment structure.
 A home equity line of credit (HELOC) allows homeowners to borrow funds from a lender based on the amount of equity they own in the home.
 Most lenders allow up to 80% of the loan-to-value (LTV) ratio.
 In order to determine what your HELOC payment will be and how it is repaid, use our HELOC payment calculator.